All Klamath River Accesses Now Open Along Undammed Reaches (OR/CA)

 K'účasčas Access (Fall Creek)*

-• Please help build a strong, respectful relationship with the Shasta Indian Nation by visiting only during the scheduled hours and respecting access and use limitations.
+All river access activities must be conducted entirely within the designated area.
+Do not enter surrounding areas for any reason, as they contain sensitive cultural resources.
+This land is being returned to the Shasta Indian Nation.
+Please help build a strong, respectful relationship with the Shasta Indian Nation by visiting only during the open hours and respecting all access and use limitations.

 Iron Gate Access*